#DRStart#

 2013, read with Rule 8(3) of the Companies (Accounts) Rules, 2014, regarding Conservation

-of Energy, Technology Absorption and Foreign Exchange is given in "Annexure-III",
+of Energy, Technology Absorption and Foreign Exchange is given in "Annexure

 CORPORATE SOCIAL RESPONSIBILITY